danhalligan/ISLRv2-solutions-template/README.md

 Erm, perhaps the opposite?
 ```

-You may want to edit this README (to reflect that your version is not a
+You may want to edit this `README.md` (to reflect that your version is not a
 template!), and edit the `edit` tag in `_output.yml` to point to your
 repository.